 Ah, Provence!
 Finally the sun is brighter, the skies bluer, and the scents – enough to mesmerize.
 We disembarked early in the morning after bidding farewell to all the friends we enjoyed during our week on Ama Waterways.
 Mom and I rented a car and headed for the absolutely charming town of St. Remy de Provence.
 Here we experienced, perhaps our most enjoyable meal of the trip.
 (One note, though dubbed a culinary and wine cruise, Ama Waterways did not live up to expectation with the food and beverage offerings.
 We have sailed on many upscale cruises where the food is the absolute highlight and this was anything but the case on this particular ship, sadly.
 The ship itself was immaculate and up-to-date, service was extremely friendly and attentive, and the shore excursions and itinerary were excellent, however, anyone that is going with high expectations of the cuisine on board, needs to be prepared.
 It is tailored to the American tastes and its not at all European or highlighting specialties from the region.
 So with that said, we were hungry (no pun intended) to indulge in some truly Provencal cooking.
 We were delighted beyond words at La Reine Jeanne where we dined on a surreal foie gras, unreal seasonal asparagus, scallops that dripped with natural juices, and roasted tomatoes that burst with flavor.
 However, nothing can ever replicate or describe the enormous dish of quartered fresh artichokes, I think oven-roasted with garlic, herbes de Provence, sausage and …I don’t know what else!
 The chef laughed when I asked for the recipe (no way, that is a family secret, for generations!).
 The house wine was wonderful in every way and the meal was the least expensive meal we had had on the trip.
 Not saying cheap, but just saying, so incredibly well worth it!

-We did walk into the city centre, just 10 minutes away, and Aix is a lively town with spectacular shops and a very young college and family life.
+We did walk into the city center, just 10 minutes away, and Aix is a lively town with spectacular shops and a very young college and family life.

-It is a wonderful stop in Provence form the Riviera, which is just 30-60 minutes away.
+It is a wonderful stop in Provence from the Riviera, which is just 30-60 minutes away.

 Well, I arrive home late tonight and I there is nothing more than I look forward to than hugging my little ones!
 The other part of the equation will be to start my three day detox at “Dtox” – a wonderful new juice bar in Atlanta.
-They will provide three days of cleaning, delicious and nutritious juices, and my mind and body will get back on track.
-Don’t get me wrong, I think I ate much healthier than ever is possible at home due to the indescribably fresh and perfectly cooked produce of the land, but because it is so delicious, I am sure I enjoyed more than I was due!
+They will provide three days of cleaning, delicious and nutritious juices, and my mind and body will get back on track after overindulging during my travels – but it was so worth it.
+Till next time!